 For many beginners, the score in tennis can be a bewildering, and somewhat confusing set of numbers and facts.
 In some cases, it may prevent some from even following the game at all.
 However, with a simple explanation, it is possible to understand how the score in tennis is kept and keep track of who is winning and losing.

-First, one of the most confusing things about the score in tennis is the way the game points are scored.
+First, one of the most confusing things about tennis scoring is the way the game points are scored.
 The first point a player wins is noted as “15.”
 The second point that player wins is 30, then after that is 40.
 The point the player wins after 40 is called “game” meaning the player wins that game.
 It takes six games to win a set and usually two sets to win a match.

-Once a player has won six games, the rules regarding the score in tennis generally dictate he or she has won the set.
+Once a player has won six games, the rules regarding the score generally dictate he or she has won the set.
 However, in order to win the set, the player must have reached six games by a margin of at least two.
 If the score of the set is 6 to 5, another game must be played.
 If both players reach 6 games, a tiebreak is usually played.
 In most tiebreak rules, the first player to reach 7 points in the tiebreak wins the set, as long as they have at least a margin of two points.

-Though many have speculated about where the origins for the score in tennis came from, the truth is no one knows.
+Though many have speculated about where the origins for the scoring system in tennis came from, the truth is no one knows.
 The most logical theory is the score in tennis is based on the four major points on a clock face -- multiples of 15.
 However, that does not explain why the third point is 40 when it should be 45.
 Some speculate that the score 40 came about just a shorthand form of saying 45 and quickly became the standard.
 If this is true, the winning point, which is not officially named, would logically be 60.
 This would complete the circle on a clock face, thus complete the game if one were to continue to logically apply the analogy.

 Some leagues ignore the general rules regarding the score in tennis and keep score by using single numbers.
 For example, within a game, the scores would simply be 1, 2, 3, 4.
 The first person to 4, winning by two, wins the game.
 Likewise, if both players had 3 points, the score would continue counting up by ones until someone was able to build a margin of two points.